abdilahrf/abdilahrf.github.io/about.md

 <img src="/images/ixia.jpg" width="600px" alt="Kurawa In Disorder" />

 An ordinary man with a passion in Information secutiry.
-Part of Cyber Security Community at Binus University and active moderator on the [Indonesian backtrack team](http://indonesianbacktrack.or.id).
+Part of <a href="http://cscbinus.org">Cyber Security Community</a> at Binus University and active moderator on the [Indonesian backtrack team](http://indonesianbacktrack.or.id).
 Like much coffee, Introvert, Lefty, CTF addicted, love to learn about new things, turn EIP into 0x424242.